Imodium is an over-the-counter (OTC) medication that’s used to relieve diarrhea. You can take it as soon as you experience symptoms.

 Don’t take Imodium if you have blood in your stools or black stools.
-These symptoms likely mean there is a problem in your digestive tract.
+These symptoms may be a sign of some other problem in your digestive tract.
 Make an appointment with a doctor if you have bloody or black stools.

 Never take Imodium if you have abdominal pain without diarrhea.
-Imodium is not approved to treat abdominal pain without diarrhea.
+Imodium isn’t approved for use in this situation.
 Depending on the cause of your pain, taking Imodium could make the pain worse.

 In case of overdose

 To avoid overdose, be sure to carefully follow the dosage instructions on your Imodium package.
 Symptoms of an overdose of Imodium can include: